foods/Livelox2png/README.md

 Edit the `appsettings.json` file.
 Livelox2png will try to match `DefaultPerson` to determine which course to draw.

 ## Missing features, issues & notes
-* Authentication isn't implemented – activities not publicly available cannot be fetched
+* Authentication isn't implemented â€“ activities not publicly available cannot be fetched
 * No plotting of runners actual path as of yet
 * No clipping of control rings
 * No clipping of connection lines
+* No nice display of control numbers on reused controls (loops)
+* Connection lines inside controls at times